coleenquadros/configuration/docs/app-sre/AAA.md

 * Each AppSRE member has the right to raise any concerns about any knowledge gaps and the team will prioritize filling in those gaps.

-#### SRE Checkpoints

-All Services will receive an SRE Checkpoint periodically.
-Each SRE Checkpoint will take 1 day, and each AppSRE engineer will conduct one per sprint.
-[Further information](https://gitlab.cee.redhat.com/app-sre/contract/-/blob/master/content/process/sre_checkpoints.md).

 #### Training Resources

 The AppSRE team will maintains an index of training resources.
 All AppSRE members must go through those training documents: